 How to Make White Chocolate Mousse

 Combine cold water and 14 grams (around 8 sheets) gelatin, with enough water to submerge the gelatine.
 Set aside.

 In a medium large sauce pan, bring 500 ml of heavy cream to a simmer.
 Add the white chocolate chips or pieces in a heat proof bowl, and pour ¼ cup (60ml) of the warm heavy cream on to the chocolate (2).
 Wait for a minute before you begin folding it, and then keep folding until it has completely melted and has a smooth consistency.
 Set aside.

 Whisk together 5 egg yolks and sugar for around 2 minutes using a hand or stand mixer (3).
 Continue to whisk while you slowly pour in the rest of the heavy cream and whisk until blended (4).
 I mean slowly because you don't want the heat to make scrambled eggs!

 It's time to get the gelatin out of the water, you can just squish it with your hands (or run it through a cheesecloth), when the gelatin is out, get it into the cream mixture and stir until the gelatin melts (6).

 Using a hand or stand mixer, whisk cream cheese until creamy, around 2 minutes.
 Add the white chocolate ganache and whisk until incorporated (7).
-While still whisking, pour in the cooked gelatin cream and 1.5 tbsp of coffee liqueur (I used Tía María) (8).
+While still whisking, pour in the cooked gelatin cream and 1.5 tablespoon of coffee liqueur (I used Tía María) (8).
 Scrape the sides and bottom of the bowl with a rubber spatula and whisk again.
 Set aside to cool until the mousse thickens a little.
 About 30 minutes.

 Super Easy Dark Chocolate Ganache